 Jacky has contributed a chapter to the Mindful Heroes Book entitled “Turning Empathic Distress into Compassion – A Hero’s Journey for Family Carers”.
 You can watch an extract from the chapter where she talks about the results of her MSc Studies in Mindfulness on Compassion & Family Carers.
 You can download a free sample of Jacky’s chapter here.

-Mindfulness Level One and Compassion Level Two are the key courses referred to in this blog.
+Mindfulness Level One and Mindfulness Level 2 – Responding with Compassion are the key courses referred to in this blog.

 Links and References